 What activities can our students do?

 How long will it take?

-Sessions can range from two hours to three days and timings are completely flexible to suit you.
+Sessions can range from two hours to multiple days and timings are completely flexible to suit you.

 And what will it cost?